 Domain reputation is a score (also known as sender score) that’s assigned to your domain based on multiple factors, like how old if your domain is, your past sending history and much more.

 These are combined together to assign a score to your domain.
-If your domain has a poor score, then the chances of your emails landing in spam is high.
+If your domain has a poor score, then the chances of your emails landing in spam are high.

-If you’d like to see the score for your domain then you have multiple options, the easiest one is by using Google Postmasters where you need to simply verify your domain to see your sender score.
+If you’d like to see the score for your domain, you have multiple options.
+The easiest one is by using Google Postmaster Tools where you need to simply verify your domain to see your sender score.

-Apart from Google Postmasters, there are others like Talos Intelligence which too can give you this data but has a different working mechanism.
+Apart from Google Postmaster Tools, there are others like Talos Intelligence which can also give you this data (with a slightly different mechanism).

-Another reason behind your email landing in spam can be that your domain has been added to a specific blacklist.
-Many email clients like Gmail and Hotmail use these blacklists to block spam emails.
+Another reason behind your email landing in spam can be that your domain has been added to a specific blocklist.
+Many email clients like Gmail and Outlook use these blocklists to block spam emails.

-There are several tools like MxToolbox which you can use to check whether your domain is present in a blacklist.
+There are several tools like MxToolbox that you can use to check whether your domain is present in a blocklist.

 Negative user behaviour